Bridging the Gap Between Migration Science, Policymaking, and Public Understanding

 Forced migration — encompassing refugees, asylum seekers, internally displaced persons, and others compelled to move by conflict, persecution, and violence — has reached historic levels, with over 120 million people forcibly displaced.
 Despite decades of humanitarian and academic engagement, major knowledge gaps persist: about the long-term trajectories of displaced populations, about conditions that enable durable solutions, and about protection gaps faced by those who do not fit neatly into legal categories.

-The Working Group spans law, political science, sociology, geography, public health, and economics, integrating evidence from contexts where displacement is most acute, including the Middle East, Sub-Saharan Africa, South and Southeast Asia, and the Americas.
+The Working Group spans law, political science, sociology, geography, public health, and economics, integrating evidence from contexts where forced migration is most acute, including the Middle East, Sub-Saharan Africa, South and Southeast Asia, and the Americas.
 It brings together researchers from both academic and practitioner traditions, reflecting IPM's commitment to combining scientific rigor with real-world relevance.

 Assessing the demographic dimensions of migration and their long-term implications